Ver2307/Yelp-Data-Set---Review-Classification/README.md

 - In case you want to run the script on the entire data set or use a bigger sample you can download Main.py.
 Main.py takes the   share of the data set that you want to use as an additional argument, e.g. python Main.py 0.05 uses 5 % of the original data set.
 - It loads the files user.json and review.json as provided by Yelp.
+- The full data set consists of 6 685 900 reviews.